 The ability to demonstrate experience in working with your preferred client base can give you an edge over other professionals vying for the same position.
 A proven track record of success in your field practicum, paired with positive reviews from site supervisors, will give you the proof points as to why you're the best person for the position at hand.

 "If an intern goes into placement demonstrating a high level of professionalism, the agency is more likely to notice, and the intern is more likely to be considered for a job opening."

 – Monica Romero, online MSW student

-Field instructors have an MSW from a CSWE-accredited institution, plus a minimum of two years post-MSW social work experience.
+Your field instructors have an MSW from a CSWE-accredited institution, plus a minimum of two years post-MSW social work experience.
 They guide you in developing an education plan, direct learning activities and events, and conduct weekly face-to-face supervision sessions.

-They also review and sign your biweekly logs and participate in virtual site visits with you and the faculty liaison throughout the practicum.
+Field instructors also review and sign your biweekly logs and participate in virtual site visits with you and the faculty liaison throughout the practicum.